blester-mvc/stickit-docs/docs/setup/labels/macros/label-sequence/index.md

 ---
 sidebar_position: 3
+sidebar_label: 'Sequence'
 ---

-# Print Quantity Macro
+# Sequence Macro

-When the print quantity is always more than 1, you may add a fixed print quantity macro by following these steps:
+When it is necessary for each label to include a reference to the total number of labels printed.
+Example: `1 of 2`, `2 of 2`

+To add a sequence macro, follow these steps:

 1. Add a new **text** element to the label template.

-1. Type the desired print **quantity** into the text box.
+1. Type `x of y` field into the text box.

 1. Right click on the text box and click the **Select >** button.